debops/debops/docs/ansible/roles/debops.owncloud/getting-started.rst

 PHP configuration
 -----------------

 Starting with Nextcloud 16, a setup warning is emitted in the Nextcloud admin web interface "The PHP memory limit is below the recommended value of 512MB.".
-To give the application what it asks for set the following in your inventory:
+The role already configures Nginx to pass an increased memory_limit to PHP.
+However, this might not be picked up in some cases.
+When this happens you might want to set the following in your inventory:

 .. code-block:: yaml